-The Community Foundation for Crawford County is pleased to introduce Alexis Adams, a 2021 recipient of one of the 19 Doug and Renee Leuthold Scholarship awards and one of the 19 Margaret and Donald Wenner, MD Scholarship awards.
+The Community Foundation for Crawford County is pleased to introduce Alexis Adams, a 2022 recipient of one of the 19 Doug and Renee Leuthold Scholarship awards, and one of the 19 Margaret and Donald Wenner, MD Scholarship awards.

-Alexis, the daughter of Trent Adams and Amanda Bachtell, is a 2020 graduate of Bucyrus High School.
-She will be entering her second year of a bachelor’s degree in film at Ohio University this fall.
+Alexis, the daughter of Trent Allen Adams and Amanda Marie Bachtell, is a 2020 graduate of Bucyrus High School.
+She is in her third year of a Bachelor's Degree in Film at Ohio University.

 What is your favorite aspect of college life?

 "My favorite part of college would have to be the opportunities it allows you.
 I've gotten to try so many things I'd have a hard time trying otherwise.
 I've already joined the fencing club from when I first went off to college, but this semester I'm taking an archery class!
 In the spring, I'm even hoping to attempt an archery class.
 There are so many other experiences I could share as well, but in short, college gives you the chance to try anything and everything, which to me is the greatest thing ever.
 I'm always looking for a new adventure.
 Life's too short to do otherwise."